-The school will provide an area for pupils to store bikes / scooters during school hours.
-Pupils are responsible for providing their own lock and effectively securing their bikes / scooters.
+The school will provide an area for pupils to store bikes during school hours.
+Pupils are responsible for providing their own lock and effectively securing their bikes.
 The school is not responsible for any loss or damage that may occur.

-Lost property will be stored in the gym or cloakroom designated areas, where it will be reviewed termly and returned where possible, recycled or reused and if this is not possible disposed of.
+Lost property will be stored in the gym and will be disposed of half termly.

-7. School events
+School events

 During school events, all rooms except those required will be locked.
 Unless needed for the event, all equipment will be securely stored away.